Sazzer7/Sazzer7.github.io/about.md

 permalink: /about/
 ---

-My hobbies are playing videogames (ps3 and ipad), cycling, sailing and rowing
+My hobbies are playing videogames (ps3 and ipad), cycling, sailing and rowing.
+My favourite movies are STAR WARS, Harry Potter and Percy Jackson

 ### More Information